Crystalwarrior/KFO-Server/README.md

 * **zone_global**
     - Sends a message to all players in the zone you are in.
 * **8ball**
-    - Gain insight from the magic 8 ball.
+    - Gains insight from the magic 8 ball.

 ### GM Commands